Parasgr7/Maintenance-App/README.md

 Make sure that you get an IDE for this.
 I will suggest using Atom as it has all the required packages that will make the development easy.
   Link to Atom: https://atom.io/

- Now run the Expo XDE and click on Project and open the cloned project.
+ Now to run the project run "expo start" from project directory path.